This post was originally published in 2020 and updated in 2025.

 Let’s clear up the confusion quickly because once you compare the two directly, the discussion of fiber quality makes a whole lot more sense!

-In the most basic sense, the two are broken down into these two definitions:
+In the most basic sense, these two words are defined as:

-- Histogram: Alpaca histograms are related to fiber quality at a given point in time.
-This helps an alpaca owner know what the fiber can be used for once harvested, it’s a snapshot of the health of the alpaca, and the data helps alpaca breeders make better decisions.
+- Histogram – Alpaca histograms are related to fiber quality at a given point in time.
+This helps an alpaca owner know what the fiber can be used for once harvested, it’s a snapshot of the health of the alpaca, and the data helps alpaca owners make better breeding decisions.

-- EPD: Alpaca EPD data is to the potential quality of an offspring’s fiber.
-This helps an alpaca breeder know the genetic worth of an alpaca, as well as, which alpacas should be bred and to whom they should be breed.
+- EPD – Alpaca EPD data is to the potential quality in an offspring’s fiber.
+This helps an alpaca breeder know the genetic worth of an alpaca, as well as, which alpacas should be bred and to whom they should be bred to.

 In the most basic breakdown, a histogram is all about the here and now, while an EPD provides additional information about the potential of an alpaca’s future offspring.